 Fig. 2.13.
 Distributions of the most extreme value of quantities characterizing ACs during climatology (gray), low-skill ACs during low-skill periods (red solid), high-skill ACs during low-skill periods (red hatched), low-skill ACs during high-skill periods (blue solid), and high-skill ACs during high-skill periods (hatched blue) when located in the Arctic during the respective periods.
-The selected quantities are (a) minimum SLP (hPa), (b) area-averaged σ{v500} (σ), (c) area-averaged 850-hPa θ gradient magnitude [K (100 km)-1], and (d) area-averaged 850-600-hPa Eady growth rate (day-1).
+The selected quantities are (a) minimum SLP (hPa), (b) area-averaged $\sigma{v500}$ ( $\sigma$ ), (c) area-averaged 850-hPa $\theta$ gradient magnitude [K (100 km) $^{-1}$ ], and (d) area-averaged 850-600-hPa Eady growth rate (day $^{-1}$ ).
 The quantities in (b)-(d) are area-averaged within a 1000-km radius from the centers of the ACs.
 Dots indicate the mean values, boxes indicate the IQR, and whiskers extend to the 5th and 95th percentiles.
 Gray, red, and blue stars indicate the minimum and maximum values of the distributions.
-Yellow stars indicate statistical significance at the 95% confidence level of the mean values of the quantities for low-skill ACs during low-skill periods, high-skill periods, low-skill ACs during high-skill periods, and high-skill ACs during high-skill periods with respect to the mean values of the quantities for ACs during low-skill periods, and high-skill ACs during high-skill periods with respect to the mean values of the quantities for ACs during high-skill periods, and high-skill ACs during high-skill periods with respect to the mean values of the quantities for ACs during climatology.
-Pink stars indicate statistical significance at the 95% confidence level between the mean values of the quantities for low-skill periods and the mean values of the quantities for low-skill periods and the mean values of the quantities for low-skill periods and the mean values of the quantities for low-skill periods and the mean values of the quantities for low-skill periods and the mean values of the quantities for low-skill periods and the mean values of the quantities for high-skill ACs during low-skill periods.
+Yellow stars indicate statistical significance at the 95% confidence level of the mean values of the quantities for low-skill ACs during high-skill periods, and high-skill ACs during high-skill periods with respect to the mean values of the quantities for ACs during climatology.
+Pink stars indicate statistical significance at the 95% confidence level between the mean values of the quantities for low-skill ACs during low-skill periods and the mean values of the quantities for high-skill ACs during low-skill periods.
 Light blue stars indicate statistical significance at the 95% confidence level between the mean values of the quantities for low-skill ACs during high-skill periods and the mean values of the quantities for high-skill ACs during high-skill periods.

 Fig. 2.14.
-As in Fig. 2.13, but for (a) area-averaged positive values of 350-250-hPa divergence (10^{-6} s^{-1}) , (b) area-averaged negative values of 800-600-hPa ω $(10^{-3} \text{ hPa s}^{-1})$, (c) area-averaged 1000-300-hPa IVT (kg m-1 s-1), and (d) area-averaged positive values of 1000-300-hPa IMFC (W m-2).
+As in Fig. 2.13, but for (a) area-averaged positive values of 350-250-hPa divergence $(10^{-6}~\text{s}^{-1})$ , (b) area-averaged negative values of 800-600-hPa $\omega$ $(10^{-3}~\text{hPa s}^{-1})$ , (c) area-averaged 1000-300-hPa IVT (kg m-1 s-1), and (d) area-averaged positive values of 1000-300-hPa IMFC (W m-2).
 The quantities in (a)-(d) are area-averaged within a 1000-km radius from the centers of the ACs.